oakes/play-clj/README.md

 (ns game-test.core
   (:require [play-clj.core :refer :all]))

-; defines a screen, where all the action takes place (defscreen main-screen
+; define a screen, where all the action takes place (defscreen main-screen
   ; all the screen functions get a map called "screen" containing various ; important values, and a list called "entities" for storing game objects